General Questions

 Being a counsellor refers to many individuals who may come from a vast diversity of educational and skill training backgrounds.
 A counsellor often provides guidance on personal, social, or psychological problems within specialized areas of practice (e.g., marriage and family counselling, addictions counselling, etc.).
 Currently, there is no regulatory body for counsellors.
 Discussions are ongoing in the provinces to establish regulations of a counselling profession.
 Further information is available on the website for the Canadian College of Professional Counsellors & Psychotherapists.

 Provincial health care generally does not provide coverage for the services of a psychologist in private practice.
-Although many clients pay their own fees directly, there may be a number of options available to people who need to see a psychologist, including:
+Therefore, clients pay their own fees directly to Dr. Stephen.

 - Extended health plans